userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

           * Plotting works: unefficient way, must improve this!
           * Adding states: move, split, die.
 Start to work on cell dynamics and then insert the neural network
 ### 20170911:
           * Added new functions for moving and splitting.
 In principle they work regardless of the state of the compass (ON/OFF).
-Must test that
+Must test that.
+          * Must clarify the decision making: what happens if the orientation direction is out of bounds or occupied? action must fail or choose a random available spot instead?